-As general counsel for the Tri-City Regional Sanitary District ("TRSD") of Gila County, Arizona, an Arizona Sanitary District, I hereby certify, in connection with the proposed planned wastewater collection and treatment facilities that are planned to serve the residences, businesses, industries and other users within the TRSD (which wastewater facilities are referred to in this letter as the Subject Facilities) as follows:
+My office is general counsel to the Tri-City Regional Sanitary District ("TRSD"), an Arizona Sanitary District.
+In connection with the planned wastewater collection and treatment facilities that are planned to serve the residences, businesses, industries and other users within the District (which wastewater facilities are referred to in this letter as the Subject Facilities), I hereby certify as follows:

-1. That the TRSD was formed on June 20, 2011 by the merger of the Pinal Sanitary District and the Cobre Valley Sanitary District as set forth in A.R.S. § 48-2001.01; and,

-That pursuant to the Clean Water Act Section 208(c)(2) [33 U.S.C. § 1288(c)(2)], the TRSD is authorized by law:

-A. to carry out appropriate portions of the Central Arizona Governments' Section 208 Water Quality Management Plan (the "208 Plan") developed under Clean Water Act Section 208, Subsection (b);

-B. to manage effectively the Subject Facilities and any other wastewater treatment works and related facilities serving such area in conformance with the 208 Plan;

-C. directly or by contract, to design and construct the Subject Facilities and any other new works, and to operate and maintain new and existing works as required by the 208 Plan;

-D. to accept and utilize grants, or other funds from any source, for wastewater treatment and management purposes;
+- The TRSD was formed on June 20, 2011 by the merger of the Pinal Sanitary District and the Cobre Valley Sanitary District as set forth in A.R.S. § 48-2001.01. - Pursuant to the Clean Water Act Section 208(c)(2) [33 U.S.C. § 1288(c)(2)], TRSD is authorized by law to: - carry out appropriate portions of the Central Arizona Governments' Section 208 Water Quality Management Plan (the "208 Plan") developed under Clean Water Act Section 208, Subsection (b); - b. manage effectively the Subject Facilities and any other wastewater treatment works and related facilities serving such area in conformance with the 208 Plan: - directly or by contract, design and construct the Subject Facilities and any other new works, and to operate and maintain new and existing works as required by the 208 Plan; - accept and utilize grants, or other funds from any source, for wastewater treatment and management purposes;

+Mesa:

+3514 North Power Road Building 1, Suite 103 Mesa, AZ 85215

+Payson:

+111 West Cedar Lane Suite C Payson, AZ 85541

+Online:

+www.harperazlaw.com info@harperazlaw.com Andrea Robles Central Arizona Governments April 20, 2023 Page 2
-E. to raise revenues, including the assessment of wastewater treatment charges;

-F. to incur short- and long-term indebtedness;

-G. to assure the implementation of the 208 Plan within the TRSD;

-H. to refuse to receive any wastewater from any customer of TRSD which does not comply with any provisions of the 208 Plan applicable to TRSD; and to accept industrial wastes for treatment.
+- e. raise revenues, including the assessment of wastewater treatment charges; - f. incur short- and long-term indebtedness; - g. assure the implementation of the 208 Plan within the TRSD; - h. refuse to receive any wastewater from any customer of TRSD which does not comply with any provisions of the 208 Plan applicable to TRSD; and - i. accept industrial wastes for treatment.